geani85/Proiect-Practic-Testare-Manuala-2/README.md

 The testing process will be executed based on the above requirements for the ***module under test name***.
 The following test conditions were found:

   - Verify that an user can create an account using mandatory fields.
   - Verify that an user can create an account using all fields.
   - Verify that if mandatory fields are empty an error message appear.
   - Verify that if ‘First Name’ and 'Last Name' input fields are completed with numbers an error message appears.
-  - Verify that an user can find a product by typing it.
+  - Verify that an user can find a product.
   - Verify that an user can add a product in wish list.
   - Verify that an user can delete a product from the wish list.